 And if you plan to visit any of Barcelona’s jaw-dropping churches like La Sagrada Familia, you’ll want to keep modesty in mind, at least for a couple of hours.

-So, without further ado, let’s dive into the ultimate Barcelona packing list!
+So, without further ado, here’s your perfect Barcelona packing list.

 Clothing